hysrx/hysrx/README.md

 # hysrx (highsource)

-> I do too many things, I need a break.
+> I make code that I know nobody will ever use, but develop as people would use it.
+May be bad practice, but I like a good challenge.

 Hi!
 I'm an beginner-intermediate Python developer and a weeb.